tacc-wbomar/Core-CMS-Plugin-Static-Article-Preview/README.md

 - Requires [`djangocms_link`][dcms-link].\*
 - Expects [`taccsite_static_article_list`][tacc-sa-list].†
+- Hyperlink is within title tag (does not wrap article).‡

 > \* Support is mandatory, but should become optional in a future release.
 >
 > † A plugin instance is not allowed except inside this parent plugin.
+>
+> ‡ So the entire article is not a link.
+To add this support to your app, [stretch the link](https://github.com/TACC/Core-CMS/blob/b028b59/taccsite_cms/static/site_cms/css/src/_imports/tools/x-article-link.css#L20-L29).
+To add this support to this app, this plugin could [render `<a>` like `taccsite_callout`](https://github.com/tacc-wbomar/Core-CMS-Plugin-Callout/blob/7d287a9/taccsite_callout/templates/callout.html#L12-L25).